Gum disease can threaten your oral health and cause other problems. Our Calgary dentists explain how to prevent periodontitis and improve gum health.

 What Your Dentist Can Do for Your Gums

-They will ask if you have noticed any changes or sensitivity in your gums, if you have been following your regular oral hygiene routine, and if you can answer questions regarding oral hygiene and care.
+They will ask if you have noticed any changes or sensitivity in your gums if you have been following your regular oral hygiene routine, and if you can answer questions regarding oral hygiene and care.

 Treatments for Gum Disease